About Promenade Dance Studio

 RAD: RTS, Glenn Wood Tap Examiner, Certificate IV in Training and Assessment

 Rosanna was born in Queensland and commenced classes from the age of 3 studying in many facets of dance including ballet, tap, jazz, slow modern, contemporary, and character.
-Her passion for teaching began at an early age and, in 1989, she established Promenade Dance Studio.
-Many of her students have gone on to professional dance careers including artists in the Australian Ballet, Queensland Ballet and the commercial dance industry.
+Her passion for teaching began at an early age and in 1989, she established Promenade Dance Studio.
+Many of her students have gone on to professional dance careers including artists in the Australian Ballet, Queensland Ballet, Paris Opera Ballet, John Cranko School – Stuttgart, Royal Ballet School – White Lodge, English National Ballet School, Dutch National Ballet Academy and the commercial dance industry.
 Former students have also continued their dance education to qualify as dance teachers and examiners.
 Rosanna is a registered teacher with the Royal Academy of Dance having completed her Teachers Certificate with Distinction.
 She is also an examiner for Glenn Wood Tap.
-With over 30 years of experience, Rosanna is often invited to conduct tap workshops and adjudicate eisteddfods and bursaries.
+With over 30 years of experience, Rosanna is often invited to conduct tap workshops and adjudicate eisteddfods and bursaries around the country.

 RAD: RTS, RAD Examiner, BCI (Dance), Certificate IV in Training and Assessment

-ARAD, BFA (Dance), Certificate IV in Training and Assessment
+RAD: RTS, Certificate IV in Training and Assessment, GWT Examiner

 Exercise Scientist (ESSA), Bachelor of Exercise & Movement Science (QUT), Bachelor of Psychological Science (Griffith University), Pilates Reformer Instructor, Strength & Conditioning Coach (ASCA)